stanfordnlp/stanza/README.md

 **Note:** If you are running into issues like `OSError: [Errno 22] Invalid argument`, it's very likely that you are affected by a [known Python issue](https://bugs.python.org/issue24658), and we would recommend Python 3.6.8 or later and Python 3.7.2 or later.

-We also provide a multilingual [demo script](https://github.com/stanfordnlp/stanfordnlp/blob/master/demo/pipeline_demo.py) that demonstrates how one uses StanfordNLP in other languages than English, for example Chinese (traditional)
+We also provide a multilingual [demo script](https://github.com/stanfordnlp/stanza/blob/master/demo/pipeline_demo.py) that demonstrates how one uses Stanza in other languages than English, for example Chinese (traditional)

 ```bash
 python demo/pipeline_demo.py -l zh
 ```

-See [our getting started guide](https://stanfordnlp.github.io/stanfordnlp/installation_usage.html#getting-started) for more details.
+See [our getting started guide](https://stanfordnlp.github.io/stanza/installation_usage.html#getting-started) for more details.

 ### Access to Java Stanford CoreNLP Server